Saurabh-0604/My-Codes_C/README.md

-# My-Codes_C
-this is my first git repository and here is my C codes.
+# My codes in C
+This repository contains my implementations of basics in C Language.

+## Topics Covered
+-
+-
+-
+-
+-